-In addition to generating software, developers must now protect their organizations’ secrets from unauthorized or unauthenticated access during the development process.
+In addition to generating software, developers must now protect their organizations’ secrets from unauthorized or unauthenticated access during development.
 But what exactly is a secret?
 Secrets are digital credentials that enable access control, whether human-to-application or application-to-application.
-Passwords, encryption keys, certificates, and API keys are examples of “secrets”.
+Passwords, encryption, certificates, and API keys are examples of “secrets.”

 Because forewarned is forearmed, the sooner this process begins, the better.
 Most companies already use the cloud somehow, so it can be hard to step back and see the big picture.